-Assessing the effectiveness of any of the various policy changes over the past three decades is empirically difficult and strong conclusions are often equally strongly disputed.
-For example, after the Liability Risk Retention Act of 1986, the U.S. Department of Commerce issued a report concluding that the 1981 and 1986 Acts were effective in reducing problems with the availability of liability insurance, citing among other things the numbers of insured then covered by risk retention groups.24 In contrast, the NAIC saw no improvement from the formation these groups, indicating that the market cycle would have inevitably turned and that these insureds would have been able to find insurance in the commercial market.25 As noted before, risk retention groups are still being formed to deal with the current medical malpractice market situation, but this alone does not prove conclusively that either of the previous Department of Commerce or NAIC positions were correct.
-Coming to this, or any, conclusion requires assessing both what has happened and what would have happened in the absence of the law.
+Assessing the effectiveness of any of the various policy changes over the past three decades is empirically difficult and strong conclusions have often equally been strongly disputed.
+For example, after the Liability Risk Retention Act of 1986, the U.S. Department of Commerce issued a report concluding that the 1981 and 1986 Acts were effective in reducing problems with the availability of liability insurance, citing among other things the numbers of insured then covered by risk retention groups.42 In contrast, the NAIC saw no improvement from the formation these groups, indicating that the market cycle would inevitably have turned and that these insureds would have been able to find insurance in the commercial market.43 As noted before, risk retention groups were still being formed to deal with the medical malpractice market situation at the time, but this alone does not prove conclusively that either of the previous Department of Commerce or NAIC positions were correct.
+Coming to this or any other conclusion requires assessing both what has happened and what would have happened in the absence of the law.